flame-engine/flame/doc/flame_fire_atlas/fire_atlas.md

 FireAtlas.getAnimation('bla')
 ```

-To use FireAtlas in game load mapping file in Game onLoad Method And Use [getSprite]
+To use FireAtlas in your game, load the fire atlas file in an `onLoad` method, either in your game or a component.
-and [getAnimation] to retrieve mapped assets.
+Then you can use [getSprite] and [getAnimation] to retrieve the mapped assets.

 ```dart
 class ExampleGame extends FlameGame {